-The company is committed to being transparent about how it collects and uses the personal data of its workforce, and to meeting its data protection obligations.
+The company is committed to being transparent about how it collects, uses and processes personal data, and to meeting its data protection obligations.
 This policy sets out the company’s commitment to data protection, and individual rights and obligations in relation to personal data.

 The company has appointed a data protection officer as the person with responsibility for data protection compliance within the company.
 He/she can be contacted at email@example.com.
 Questions about this policy, or requests for further information, should be directed to him/her.

 “Personal data” is any information that relates to an individual who can be identified from that information.
 Processing is any use that is made of data, including collecting, storing, amending, disclosing or destroying it.

 “Special categories of personal data” means information about an individual’s racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, health, sex life or sexual orientation and biometric data.

 “Criminal records data” means information about an individual’s criminal convictions and offences, and information relating to criminal allegations and proceedings.